Skip to content

 FAQ

-What is the best LLM for coding in 2026?
+What is the best LLM for coding in February 2026?

-Is Claude better than GPT-4o for coding?
+Is Claude better than GPT-5.3-Codex for coding?

 How much does it cost to use LLMs for coding?

-Costs range from free (self-hosted Llama 4) to $75 per million output tokens (Claude Opus 4).
-For a typical developer, Claude Sonnet 4 costs roughly $10/day at moderate usage, GPT-4o about $7.50/day, and DeepSeek under $1/day.
-Most AI coding tools (Cursor, Copilot) bundle model access into flat monthly fees of $10-$40.
+Costs range from free (self-hosted Llama 4 or Ollama models) to $25 per million output tokens (Claude Opus 4.6 -- down 67% from the previous generation).
+For a typical developer making 500 requests per day, Claude Opus 4.6 costs ~$17.50/day, Claude Sonnet 4 ~$10.50/day, GLM-5 ~$2.60/day, and DeepSeek under $1/day.
+Most AI coding tools (Cursor, Copilot, Windsurf) bundle model access into flat monthly fees of $10-$40.

 Does context window size matter for coding?